pedroilidio/pedroilidio.github.com/intuitive_eolr.md

 the 2mo-4mo transition.
-Namely, there are often multiple good cycles available to be formed, and the last move of the cycle rotation (M or M\') can be arbitrarily chosen in the cases where ICM and OCO are the diagonally opposite edges of step X.
+Namely, there are often multiple good cycles available to be formed, and the last move of the cycle rotation (M or M\') can be arbitrarily chosen in the cases where ICM and OCO are the diagonally opposite edges of step 2.

 Future proposals could further restrict this freedom in order to go beyond 4b, worrying about \"good 4c\" cases even before 4a.
 Therefore, I